 We sat everyone at the same table, serving family style.
 All of our guests chatted with each other as if they’d come here just to meet each other.
 Several of our dishes inspired oohhs and ahhhs.
 Dave and Ambers food shined the brightest that evening.
 I can still picture Dave presenting his trio of sauces.
 By the time we brought out Ambers trio of ice cream everyone was suitably blown away.
 We had made our tribal mark on the hearts of everyone there.
 Eventually the four of us joined the guests for grappa and coffee, eating perhaps our first food since breakfast.

-The meal lasted at least six hours with stragglers huddled around our chiminea smoking laughing and not wanting to leave.
-It did not turn out to be our original vision of Guerrilla dining, instead it was something much more intimate.
+The meal lasted at least six hours with stragglers huddled around our chiminea smoking, laughing and not wanting to leave.
+It did not turn out to be our original vision of Guerrilla dining, instead it was something much more intimate, and in every way better than I had imagined.
+I slept satisfied, exhausted, spent.
+Happy.

 The day after such an event is always a moment of reckoning.
 Dave and Amber wandered upstairs in the early afternoon, we’d all collapsed into bed at around three or four am.
 We set out the leftovers from the meal in our upstairs kitchen and made chai and coffee.
 I felt we’d succeeded magnificently but waited nervously for the group verdict.